User319183/pytermx/README.md

-# ConsoleX
+# PyTermX

-ConsoleX is a Python library for enhancing console interactions.
+PyTermX is a Python library for enhancing console interactions.
 It provides a variety of features such as colored text, styled text, console window manipulation, and more.

 ## Features